blt-Tech-Dev/frontend-take-home-assignment/README.md

 - Footer Section

 ## Note
+- For icons can use any library that is close to reference.
 - The website needs to be able to handle data from the backend.
 - Any components that display images should be able to handle receiving multiple sizes and ratios of images and be able to display normally.
 - The fewer library candidate uses the better the point will be.